-17. This is Michigan State University (Facts Book)
+16. This is Michigan State University (Facts Book)

 This booklet, compiled by the Department of Information Services, contains diverse information about the University, including brief explanations of the functions of each office of the University, college, and extension facility and information about University officers, facilities, services, programs, events, and procedures.
 The booklet, organized by topic and revised annually, is available free in limited quantity from 10 Agriculture Hall.
+A more abbreviated "Facts in Brief" is available in larger supply.